nyx-4/Nyx-Chess/README.md

         Nyx-Chess
-A project by: THE CULT OF THE LINUX
+A project by: Ismail Hamza
 Authors: IsmailHamza & AwaisTahir